 Is DDA in FIFA?
 EA patent & more

-Their comments backed up their successful defence, saying: “There is no DDA or scripting in Ultimate Team modes… Ensuring play is fair is critical to all of us at EA.
+They stated: “There is no DDA or scripting in Ultimate Team modes… Ensuring play is fair is critical to all of us at EA.
 We’ve tried to be as clear as possible that this commitment applies to us just as much as it does to our players.”

 EA were successful in their legal defence and the case was dismissed by plaintiffs.
 Their own website states: “We’re pleased to share that the plaintiffs have now dismissed their case.
 We provided them with detailed technical information and access to speak with our engineers, all of which confirmed (again) that there is no DDA or scripting in Ultimate Team modes.
 This is the right result.

 “While EA does own a patent for DDA technology, that technology never was in FIFA, Madden or NHL, and never will be.
 We would not use DDA technology to give players an advantage or disadvantage in online multiplayer modes in any of our games and we absolutely do not have it in FIFA, Madden or NHL.”